 Join us for a day full of demonstrations, presentations, music and displays!!

 Saturday, August 22, 2020 10am – 4pm at Serpent Mound

 Event is free with $8/vehicle parking fee.
 Event is under shelter – rain or shine.

 Local artifact collectors will be on site displaying their collections.
 A professional archaeologist will be on-site to help identify the artifacts you bring in of your own.
 Time-honored Skill demonstrations such as flint knapping and atlatl throwing will be ongoing throughout the day.
 In the picnic shelter, a professional presentation by archaeologist Jarrod Burks will be provided.
 For the children, we’ll have American Indian games.
-Tours will be offered from the museum throughout the day and you are also welcome to take a self guided hike on our nature trail.
+You are welcome to tour the mound and take a self guided hike on our nature trail.